Mico27/gbs-DynamicProjectilePlugin/README.md

 ### Set Projectile Lifetime

-**`DYNPROJ_EVENT_PROJECTILE_LIFETIME`**

 Globally suspends lifetime countdown, so nothing expires on its own until it is switched back.
-Slots given a *Life Time* of 0 are unaffected either way — they already never expire.
+Slots given a **Life Time** of 0 are unaffected either way, since they never expire.

 | Field | Description |
 |-------|-------------|